galaxyproject/training-material/topics/imaging/tutorials/tutorial-CP/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
-> > We have indicated in the tool **IdentifyPrimaryObjects** {% icon tool %} that the nuclei that are either outside the diameter range or touching the border should be discarded.
+> > We have indicated to the tool **IdentifyPrimaryObjects** {% icon tool %} that the nuclei that are either outside the diameter range or touching the border should be discarded.
 > >
 > {: .solution}
 >